Entire Care Systems, Inc. · Est. 2026

 Evidence Pathway

-Why Kenya first?
+Why LMIC markets first?

 • Transferable evidence: Resource-constrained environments strip coordination to its essentials — making insights directly applicable to underserved U.S. populations where care fragmentation is equally severe.